-Though the level of housing starts remains near historic lows, the homebuilding industry has shown improvement in the current year.
-According to the U.S. Census Bureau, actual U.S. single-family housing starts for 2012 were 534,600, an increase of 24.2% compared to 2011, but approximately 63.5% lower than when the downturn began in 2006.
-Actual single-family starts in the South Region, as defined by the U.S. Census Bureau and which encompasses our entire geographic footprint, increased to 282,100 in the current year, up 23.1% from 2011.
-However, single-family units under construction in the South Region increased only 7.7% in 2012 compared to 2011.
+Though the level of housing starts remains near historic lows, the homebuilding industry has shown improvement since 2011.
+According to the U.S. Census Bureau, actual U.S. single-family housing starts for 2013 were 618,400, an increase of 15.5% compared to 2012, but approximately 57.8% lower than when the downturn began in 2006.
+Actual single-family starts in the South Region, as defined by the U.S. Census Bureau and which encompasses our entire geographic footprint, increased to 326,300 in the current year, up 15.5% from 2012, while single-family units under construction in the South Region increased 25.4% compared to 2012.
 While the housing industry has shown recent signs of improvement, the limited availability of credit to smaller homebuilders and potential homebuyers, a slow economic recovery, and high unemployment rates, among other factors could delay a stronger recovery.
-The National Association of Homebuilders ("NAHB") is forecasting 658,000 U.S. single-family housing starts for 2013, which is an increase of 23.1% from 2012, but still well below historical averages.
+The National Association of Homebuilders ("NAHB") is forecasting 821,800 U.S. single-family housing starts for 2014, which is an increase of 32.3% from 2013.

-We achieved a 37.4% increase in sales during 2012 as compared to the prior year.
+We achieved a 39.2 % increase in sales during 2013 as compared to the prior year.
 We believe our broad offering of building products and construction services represents a value proposition to our customers that is superior to that of our competitors.
 We believe this allowed us to increase our sales volumes at a rate in excess of the increase in new residential construction during the current year as we gained market share by expanding our customer base and promoting our wide array of products and services to existing customers.
-However, our gross margin decreased by 0.3% during 2012 compared to 2011.
-Our gross margin decreased 1.1% largely due to commodity lumber inflation relative to customer pricing commitments; however, this was partially offset by a 0.8% gross margin improvement due to increased sales volume.
-We have continued to manage our operating expenses during 2012 with a key focus on conserving liquidity.
-Our selling, general, and administrative expenses, as a percentage of sales, decreased 4.0% in the current year compared to 2011.
-We have made significant changes to our business during the downturn that have improved our operating efficiency and allowed us to better leverage our operating costs against changes in sales.
+At the same time, our gross margin percentage increased by 1.5% during 2013 compared to 2012.
+Our gross margin percentage increased 0.9% largely due to improved customer pricing with the remainder due to leveraging fixed costs within cost of goods sold and improved sales mix.
+We have continued to manage our operating expenses during 2013 with a key focus on conserving liquidity.
+Our selling, general, and administrative expenses, as a percentage of sales, decreased 2.5% in the current year compared to 2012.
+We made significant changes to our business during the downturn that have improved our operating efficiency and allowed us to better leverage our operating costs against changes in sales.